wkdhkr/dedupper/README.md

 Importing a lot of files while eliminating duplication.
 Currently, this application focuses on image files.
 Even video files can be used as it is (file hash only).

-Dedupper uses the current time date in the file path.
+Dedupper uses the current time date for the file path.
 You do not have to worry about flooding files in one directory.

 ## Key features

-* duplicated image detection([pHash](https://www.phash.org/), [dHash](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html), imageMagick signature)
+* duplicated image detection([pHash](http://www.phash.org/), [dHash](http://www.hackerfactor.com/blog/?/archives/529-Kind-of-Like-That.html), imageMagick signature)
 * SQLite integration(Even if you delete a file, the hash will not be lost from SQLite DB.)
 * Dedupper has the ability to repair consistency of SQLite DB when moving or deleting registered files.
 * Examine files that are suspected of duplication.